 - Awards are made by the Senate Graduate Awards Adjudication Committee on the recommendations of the Departmental Graduate Program Committee.

-- Application is made through the Graduate Award, Application and Adjudication System GA 3 S (which will be live as of April 1, 2015) located on the Office of the Dean of Graduate Studies website.
+- Application is made through the Graduate Award, Application and Adjudication System (GA3) located on the Office of the Dean of Graduate Studies website.

 Revised: March 2015